go-ini/ini/README.md

 ```

 ### MapTo special flags
-In addition to the flags mentioned above, you can specify `strictParse` and `mustExist` in a semicolon delimited list on the `iniFlags` tag in a struct definition.  `strictParse` will cause `MapTo` to return an error if a field does not parse to the type specified in the struct instead of silently failing.  `mustExist` will cause an error to be returned if the struct field does not exist in the loaded ini data.
+In addition to the flags mentioned above, you can specify `strict` and `mustExist` in a comma delimited list on the `ini` tag in a struct definition.  `strict` will cause `MapTo` to return an error if a field does not parse to the type specified in the struct instead of silently failing.  `mustExist` will cause an error to be returned if the struct field does not exist in the loaded ini data.
+The first value in the `ini` tag must be the field name override as described above.
+If no override is desired but other tags are needed, there must be a leading comma before the flag list.

 ```ini
 Name = Bob